 8. Kings Canyon National Park

-In Northern California, downtown Fresno has many amenities including an Amtrak station, hotels, restaurants and proximity to Kings Canyon and Sequoia National Forest.
-Multiple national park lodges are on site or book a room in Fresno during your stay.
-Enjoy skiing and snowshoeing in winter and in warmer months, hiking, horseback riding and backpacking are options.
+Downtown Fresno has many amenities including an Amtrak station, hotels, restaurants, Budget Rent a Car and proximity to Kings Canyon and Sequoia National Forest.
+Multiple national park lodges are in the park in case you want to soak in the natural beauty and have easy access to skiing and snowshoeing in winter and hiking in the summer.

 9. Rocky Mountain National Park

 Explore a variety of plants, animals and landscapes at the Rocky Mountain National Park.
 The California Zephyr train technically goes through the park, but you’ll need to exit the train in Denver in order to rent a car.
-Camping is the only lodging option, so plan to camp or take a day trip.
-If you are traveling in winter, be sure to call to get the status of road conditions.
+The Denver Amtrak Station is conveniently next to hotels and SIXT rental cars.
+The other option is to book a tour from Denver and let someone else do the driving.

 10. Shenandoah National Park